Skip to main content

 • You want to customize behavior without the overhead of fine-tuning

-• Your classification needs may change frequently, as you can update examples without retraining
+• Your classification needs may change frequently, as you can update the reference library without retraining

 Next Steps